XueZeyue/XueZeyue.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I’m Zeyue Xue, a researcher with a passion for building Generative AI products and platforms.
-I am currently an AI advisor at Midjourney (China), optimizing the Chinese version of Midjourney.
-Besides, I am also a PhD student at The University of Hong Kong.
-Previously, I spent two years at SenseTime Research (working on training large vision models), and used to be a research assistant at NUS (working on large-batch optimization).
+I am also a PhD student at The University of Hong Kong (MMLAB@HKU).
+Previously, I worked at [Youchuan](https://www.youchuanai.com/) (Midjourney China), SenseTime Research (working on training large vision models), and used to be a research assistant at NUS (working on large-batch optimization).

-We will announce some interesting projects in the near future.
-And my last representative work includes [SenseMirage](https://miaohua.sensetime.com/zh-CN/), a large-scale image generator introduced in [RAPHAEL](https://arxiv.org/abs/2305.18295), which is the official text-to-image product by SenseTime.

-My research interests lie in large-scale deep learning and deep generative models.
-If you are interested in my research, please feel free to email me.
+My research interests lie in large-scale deep learning and deep generative models. **I am open to research collaborations on text-to-image/video diffusion models, and multi-modal LLMs.
+If you are interested, please feel free to email me.**

 Research Interests